Home Equity Line Of Credit (HELOC) Defined & Explained

 If you have a lot of high-interest debt, such as credit card debt, a lower-interest HELOC can help you consolidate all that debt into a single loan and potentially save you hundreds of dollars in interest.

-Beware, though, that when you use a HELOC to consolidate credit card debt, you’re trading an unsecured loan for a loan that is secured by your home.
+Beware, though, that when you use a HELOC to consolidate credit card debt, you’re trading an unsecured loan for one that’s secured by your home.
 If you default on this loan, you could lose your home.

 If the student is able to get federal student loans, they may be able to get a better interest rate than what you’d get with a HELOC.